joesb/jsbaker-website/pages/writing/i-am-green.md

 I know how to survive, it is part of me, an instinct.
 I am green.
 But I am not immortal, I am not ever-living.
 And if I go my gift will be gone too, my gift to you, my world-breath, my gift for you while you call this place home, it will leave with me.
 The song grows quieter.
 The lament can be heard, it is sung still.
 It grows quieter, dimmer, yet I hear it more clearly now.
 It is a requiem, a funeral song.
 A weeping for the ones who are no more.
 I am weakening.
 I feel it.
-I am green but I am weaker now, weaker than I have been before.
+I am green but I am weaker now, weaker than I have been before.
 I am a blanched green, pale and thinning, not the vibrant, energetic white-green of my days underneath, but a pallid green, ashen and leached of colour.
 I am bleaching in the unflinching sunlight that was my friend, my playmate, who made the water to rain down but has somehow forgotten our pact, our joint promise to each other, and now I am too thin, too tired, without the tickling wet.
 It is draining away, my green, and this, this hot-dry is too much, too much.
 I am a fading green, fading away.
 I am washed of green.